 To understand the true meaning of what a software bug is, and to avoid the common misconceptions, we will use these definitions:

-A human fault – A fault related to a human action, that causes the system to behave in an unexpected way.
-Clearly, the initial creation of such mistakes is not obvious to the developers.
+A human fault – A fault related to human activity that causes the system to behave unexpectedly.
+The initial creation of such mistakes is not evident to the developers.
 Had they known, they would most likely not have created the fault in the first place.

-A software bug – A software bug is a direct result of a human mistake in source code or its design.
+A software bug – A software bug directly results from a human mistake in source code or its design.
 It represents a problem causing the system to become unstable, producing results that counter user expectations.

 A system failure – A system failure is a direct result of a specific bug causing the system to stop functioning at one level or another.

 As you can see, every software bug is related to a human mistake.
-The simple truth is that no matter how good developers are, they will make mistakes.
-The only remaining question is how those mistakes are reflected in the system once it is in use.
+The simple truth is that they will make mistakes no matter how good developers are.
+The only remaining question is how those mistakes are reflected in the system once they are used.

-Many teams have abandoned the use of bug reports, as it seems easier to just send an e-mail or conduct hallway conversations.
+Many teams have abandoned bug reports, as it seems easier to send an e-mail or conduct hallway conversations.
 This is bad practice, as those teams lose significant advantages, such as:

 The ability to prioritize and determine which bugs should be addressed first.

-The ability to track the historical decisions and investigation of each incident.
+The ability to track the historical decisions and investigation each incident.